Amelia has been an avid gardener since childhood and enjoys experimenting with natural and sustainable gardening methods.

 Method 3: Adding Probiotics to Livestock Water

 To share it with your chickens or other animals, simply mix a small amount with their water (about 10:1).
 My birds love it.

 Which Ingredients Are Best?

 - You will get what you pay for.
-That said, the original batch of starter culture cost me about 65 cents, and subsequent batches cost less than 30 cents per quart and a quart can make several gallons of foliar spray.
+That said, the original batch of starter culture cost me about 65 cents, and subsequent batches cost less than 30 cents per quart.
+A quart can make several gallons of foliar spray.

-- Using organic, unsulphered molasses means a pure substrait, free from poisons that may kill desirable bacteria or even the plants you are trying to nourish.
+- Using organic, unsulphured molasses means a pure substrate, free from poisons that may kill desirable bacteria or even the plants you are trying to nourish.

 - Using pure, unchlorinated water means no harmful chlorine or florine to jeopardize your culture.

 Strengthen Your Garden With Probiotics